-TANC will internally audit the effectiveness of Plan implementation using the management organization presented Section III.
+TANC will internally audit the effectiveness of Plan implementation using the management organization presented in Section III.
 Metrics data will be compiled and evaluated annually.
-The risk assessment framework, wildfire prevention, mitigation, and response strategies, and metrics themselves will be analyzed with respect to providing needed information.
-Under the supervision of the TANC General Manager and Assistant General Manager, the COTP E&O and Management Committees will consider the data and review the effectiveness of the entire Plan.
+The risk assessment framework, wildfire prevention, mitigation, and response strategies (Wildfire Strategies), and metrics themselves will be analyzed with respect to providing needed information.
+These annual compilation and evaluation activities are captured in the format and content of Tables V-1 and V-2 presented in Section V of this Plan.
+The annual updating of each Wildfire Strategy with a chronological accounting of the progress achieved and the subsequent years' approach provide an ongoing and cumulative record of the lessons learned regarding each Wildfire Strategy's development and implementation.
+This record in turn supports a fully informed auditing of the Plan's effectiveness.

+Under the supervision of the TANC General Manager and Assistant General Manager, the COTP E&O and Management Committees will then consider the data and review the effectiveness of the entire Plan.
 Based on this review, the Plan will be adjusted to increase its effectiveness.
-These adjustments may include, but not be limited to changes in each section of this Plan, as appropriate.
+These adjustments may include, but not be limited to changes in the Wildfire Strategies and each section of this Plan, as appropriate.
 Plan adjustments will be considered by the TANC Commission and reflected in subsequent versions of the Plan.
 It will also include any adjustments that are needed to identify and correct Plan deficiencies.